Hells Angels MC criminal allegations and incidents in Australia: 2000s

+In June 2004, the Victoria police arrested Stephen Rogers, the president of the Melbourne chapter of the Hells Angels on charges of trafficking in amphetamine.
+The Victoria police seized assets worth $3 million Australian dollars including six houses, cars, trucks, and motorcycles..
+In 2004 the Hells Angels and the Rebels were involved in a brawl at the Dance Music Awards at the Adelaide football stadium that ended with the bikies first using the chairs and their fists as weapons, followed up by guns.
+The guests at the Dance Music Awards fled in terror as shots were fired.

 Hells Angels members Raymond Joseph "Ray" Hamment, Jr. and Paul Peterson, and club associate Andrew Hinton, each pleaded guilty to charges of conduct endangering life, intentionally causing serious injury, false imprisonment and rioting after abducting Brendan Schievella from outside a bar and holding him captive for five hours in Ivanhoe, Melbourne on June 25, 2005.
 Schievella was found with a toe amputated but told police he could not recall how it happened and no motive has been established for the incident.